§ 7401A Purpose.

 (1) No less that 30 days prior to the effective date of the lien, a notice of lien is sent by the Secretary, by means of certified or registered mail, to the last known address of all record owners of the property and to all persons holding liens or security interests of record.
 The notice of lien shall state the amount of and basis for the lien;

-(2) A notice of lien is filed by the Secretary with the office of the recorder of deeds in the county in which the property is located; and
+(2) No less than 30 days prior to the effective date of the lien, a notice of lien is filed by the Secretary with the office of the recorder of deeds in the county in which the property is located; and

 (3) Costs associated with corrective action at the property as described in subsection (a) of this section are incurred by the State.